Foursquare Alternatives for Local Service Businesses (2026)

 CPVD as the alternative to Foursquare for local service

 Cost Per Verified Delivery (CPVD) prices the same geographic intent on a different unit.
-Instead of a CPM against a Foursquare audience segment delivered through a DSP, you lease a corridor (a stretch of road, an arrival route, an interstate exit ramp) and pay $0.20 each time a real driver phone is GPS-verified moving through it.
+Instead of a CPM against a Foursquare audience segment delivered through a DSP, you stake your claim to a corridor (a stretch of road, an arrival route, an interstate exit ramp) and pay from $0.25 each time a real driver phone is GPS-verified moving through it.

 Three structural things change versus the Foursquare-via-DSP model.
 First, the location signal comes from the device through infrastructure WilDi controls, so there is no bid-stream guess, no SSP / DSP supply-chain take, and no third-party data fee.
 Second, the unit is a single verified driver, not a thousand maybe-impressions targeted by a segment, so there is no working-media leak between the dollar and the delivery.
 Third, there is no platform fee, no audience-segment markup, and no agency markup baked into the CPM.